unit-mesh/auto-dev/README.md

     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.
     - Team prompts.
 Customize your team prompts in codebase, and distribute to your team.
+    - Prompt override.
+You can override AutoDev's prompt in your codebase.
+- SDLC
+    - CI/CD config.
+Based on build tool, generate CI/CD config file, like `.github/workflows/build.yml`.
+    - Dockerfile.
+Based on your project, generate Dockerfile.
+    - Terminal.
+In Terminal ToolWindow, you can use custom input to generate shell/command
+    - VCS.
+Based on your code changes, generate commit message.
+    - Code Review.
+Based on your code changes, generate code review message.
+- AI Agent
+    - Executable AI Agent language: DevIns.
     - Custom AI Agent.
 You can integrate your own AI Agent into AutoDev.
-    - Prompt override.
-You can override AutoDev's prompt in your codebase.
-- Infrastructure / DevOps
-    - CI/CD support.
-AutoDev will auto generate CI/CD config file.
-    - Dockerfile support.
-AutoDev will auto generate Dockerfile.
-- DevIns language
-    - Executable AI Agent language.
 - Built-in LLM Fine-tune
     - [UnitEval](https://github.com/unit-mesh/unit-eval) evaluate llm result
     - [UnitGen](https://github.com/unit-mesh/unit-gen) generate code-llm fine-tune data.